 The final exam cannot be made up if it is missed.
 Check the final exam schedule here (scroll to bottom of page).

-Do to the practical (i.e. set up models, dissections, microscopes, etc.) nature of anatomy quizzes, these may not be possible to make up.
-In such a case AND with instructor approval, your score on the lab practicum will be used as a stand in value for approved missed quizzes.
+Do to the practical (i.e. set up models, dissections, microscopes, etc.) nature of anatomy practicals, these may not be possible to make up.

 All assignments will be submitted via Canvas.
 Some will utilize McGraw-Hill Connect and others will be electronically submitted.
 Many assignments will require you to hand write them, so you must become familiar with scanning and converting documents into PDF format.